Chart Color Schemes

 Baulkham Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Baulkham Hills is notably high, with 44.3% of residents aged 15 years and above holding university qualifications as of the latest data.
-This exceeds national (30.4%) and state (New South Wales at 32.2%) averages.
-Bachelor degrees are most common among these residents at 27.5%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 2.8%.
-Vocational credentials are also prevalent, with 26.7% of residents aged 15 years and above holding such qualifications - advanced diplomas account for 11.0% and certificates for 15.7%.
+Educational attainment in Baulkham Hills is notably higher than national averages.
+As of the latest data, 44.3% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
+Bachelor degrees are most common at 27.5%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 2.8%.
+Vocational credentials are also prevalent, with 26.7% of residents holding such qualifications - advanced diplomas at 11.0% and certificates at 15.7%.

-Educational participation is notably high in the area, with 31.5% of residents currently enrolled in formal education programs as of the latest figures.
+Educational participation is high, with 31.5% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 8.1% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education